apple/swift-openapi-generator/Sources/swift-openapi-generator/Documentation.docc/Articles/Practicing-spec-driven-API-development.md

 try app.run()
 ```

-If you try to compile the above, you'll get a build error.
-Because now, the `APIProtocol` contains the requirement to implement the `getFoo` operation, but you're not implementing it, yet.
-Xcode will offer a Fix-it, and drop in a function stub that you just fill in:
+When you compile the example above, you'll get a build error because `APIProtocol` contains the requirement to implement the `getFoo` operation, but it isn't yet implemented.

+Xcode will offer a Fix-it, and if you accept it, it will drop in a function stub that you can fill in:

 ```swift
 let app = Vapor.Application()